xinli0928/COVID-Xray/README.md

 Android App
 -------
 Our Android App is available [here](https://drive.google.com/file/d/1yqNsVHkrrCoo_XYedOOqSUJRnzc0vjIB/view?usp=sharing).
 Please feel free to have a try.
-You can directly download the snapshots provided in "Test Cases for App" for testing.
+You can directly download the snapshots provided in "Test Cases for App" (under "View code") for testing.

 Here are the steps to test with your own CXR images:
 * Download and install our App [here](https://drive.google.com/file/d/1yqNsVHkrrCoo_XYedOOqSUJRnzc0vjIB/view?usp=sharing).